gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 =================

-GNAT enforces the SPARK rules of elaboration as defined in the SPARK Reference Manual section 7.7 when compiler switch :switch:`-gnatd.v` is in effect.
-Note that GNAT emits hard errors whenever it encounters a violation of the SPARK rules.
+GNAT enforces the SPARK rules of elaboration as defined in the SPARK Reference Manual section 7.7 when you specify compiler switch :switch:`-gnatd.v`.
+Note that GNAT emits errors whenever it encounters a violation of the SPARK rules.

   ::